IBM/BlueXolo/How_To_Contribute.md

 </P>

 ```
 $ git checkout master                              // change to the master branch
 $ git merge --no-ff bug-id                         // makes sure to create a commit object during merge
 $ git push origin master                           // push merge changes
 $ git push origin :bug-id                          // deletes the remote branch
 ```

 ### Hotfix Branches

 <p align="justify">
 A hotfix branch comes from the need to act immediately upon an undesired state of a live production version.
 Additionally, because of the urgency, a hotfix is not required to be be pushed during a scheduled deployment.
 Due to these requirements, a hotfix branch is always branched from a tagged stable branch.
 This is done for two reasons:
-Development on the master branch can continue while the hotfix is being addressed.
-A tagged stable branch still represents what is in production.
-At the point in time where a hotfix is needed, there could have been multiple commits to master which would then no longer represent production. represents the Basecamp project to which Project Management will be tracked.
 </P>

+- Development on the master branch can continue while the hotfix is being addressed.
+- A tagged stable branch still represents what is in production.
+At the point in time where a hotfix is needed, there could have been multiple commits to master which would then no longer represent production.

+Represents the Basecamp project to which Project Management will be tracked.

 - Must branch from: tagged stable
 - Must merge back into: master and stable
 - Branch naming convention: hotfix-<tbd number>